xericguzman/this-might-be-a-domb-idea/README.md

 ### Guidelines

-Unless specified in the directions, every change should be done via JavaScript.
+Every change should be done via JavaScript.